JakovFreund/tabletop-assistant/tasks.md

 - add "pop" sound (similiar to minecraft item pickup) to equip and inventory actions

 #### COMBAT/SCENE TAB
-- need a scene Object class (Creature, Item and Object (tree, rock...) inherit from it) - has size, id
+- need a SceneObject class (Creature, Item and Object (tree, rock...) inherit from it) - has size, id
+- DM UI to create a Damage object with all properties
 - player can see all the creatures on scene, actions he can take (with unavailable ones greyed out), full spellbook
 - player can in combat see a list of Default Actions, Spells, Weapon Actions, Class Actions to choose from
 - need to be able to display/preview summon's abilities before summoning them